 For example, taking a supplement containing at least 400 micrograms of folic acid before getting pregnant can reduce the risk of complications such as neural tube defects (NTDs)—abnormalities that can occur in the brain, spine, or spinal column of a developing fetus and are present at birth.1,2

-A preconception care visit with your health care provider can improve the chances of a healthy pregnancy.
+A pre-pregnancy care visit with your health care provider can improve the chances of a healthy pregnancy.
 A health care provider will likely recommend that you do the following:

 This plan includes your and your partner’s plans for the number and timing of pregnancies based on your values and life goals.
 Sharing your life plan with your health care provider can help address any potential problems before you conceive.2